-Alternative dispute resolution (ADR) is a process in which a neutral third party assists disputing parties in reaching a resolution or mutual agreement through mediation, arbitration, or a settlement conference.
+Alternative dispute resolution (ADR) is a process in which a neutral third party assists disputing parties in reaching a mutual agreement through mediation, arbitration, or a settlement conference.

 The most common forms of ADR are mediation and arbitration.